akosfurton/stackoverflow_auto_mod/README.md

  ## CLI Interface
-To run the pipeline, a CLI interface has been created in the okcupid_stackoverflow package in the `run.py` script.
+To run the pipeline, a CLI interface has been created in the `micdrop` package in the `run.py` script.

+The CLI interface takes 2 parameters.
+The parameters are:
+*  run_name (used
-The CLI interface takes 3 parameters.
-The parameters are the run_name (used for distinguishing multiple model runs and providing a unique ID to save particular models), the module (preprocessing or model fitting), and use_metadata (which toggles the inclusion of metadata about the post in the model fitting step)
+for distinguishing multiple model runs and providing a unique ID to save particular models)
+* the module (preprocessing or model fitting)

 To run the code from the CLI interface, please use the following syntax from the top level folder in the repository:
-`python okcupid_stackoverflow/run.py <INSERT RUN NAME> <INSERT MODULE> <y or n for metadata>`
+`python micdrop/run.py <INSERT RUN NAME> <INSERT MODULE>`

-## Serving Text Predictions with Flask
+## Serving Predictions with Flask
 After training a model and saving the model artifact in the `models` directory, it is possible to start a Flask server with the `app.py` script.
-This script initializes a basic Flask App that allows a user to input a sample post title and post body.
-The app will return a likelihood of the post being flagged as off-topic.
+This script initializes a basic Flask App that allows a user to input a sample user click (and it's associated metadata).
+The app will return a likelihood of the user converting into a subscriber.

 To start the Flask server, please use the following command from the top level folder in the repository:
-`python okcupid_stackoverflow/app.py`
+`python micdrop/app.py`

 Equivalently, the Flask server has been dockerized with the `Dockerfile_flask_app` file.
 To create the docker container to run the Flask